 Tammie: Absolutely.
 Without my faith, I would easily feel discouraged and alone.

+I am so grateful you are not alone!
 When someone says, “You matter,” what thoughts or emotions first come to your mind?

 Tammie: Appreciation and value.